-Hill City Elementary's School Advisory Council members are parents, community members, and administrators that meet several times throughout the year to focus increasing parent and family engagement to ensure student success.
-Council members provide feedback and input on new policies, projects, and materials that influence and impact students and their families.
-They share information with members of their communities, other families, and schools.
+Hill City Elementary's School Advisory Council members are parents, community members, and administrators that meet several times throughout the year to focus on increasing parent and family engagement to ensure student success.

 Our School Mission

 We will educate our students in a safe, nurturing, respectful, and fiscally responsible environment that holds the highest expectation.

 The HAWKS Vision

 - Each student will have the opportunity to learn, to be successful, and to become a good citizen.

 - All students can learn; however, some learn by different methods and at different speeds.

 - Teaching and learning best take place in a safe and nurturing environment.